-Laser melting systems
+Laser melting (metal 3D printing) systems

 CAD driven direct manufacturing in a wide range of metals.
 Renishaw's laser melting is a pioneering, additive manufacturing process capable of producing fully dense metal parts direct from 3D CAD.

-Renishaw's laser melting
+Renishaw's laser melting (metal 3D printing)

 Renishaw's laser melting is an additive manufacturing technology that uses a high powered ytterbium fibre laser to fuse fine metallic powders together to form functional 3-dimensional parts.

-The process is digitally driven, direct from sliced 3D CAD data, in layer thicknesses ranging from 20 to 100 microns that form a 2D cross section.
+The process is digitally driven, direct from sliced 3D CAD data, in layer thicknesses ranging from 20 µm to 100 µm that form a 2D cross section.
 The process then builds the part by distributing an even layer of metallic powder using a recoater, then fusing each layer in turn under a tightly controlled inert atmosphere.
 Once complete, the part is removed from the powder bed and undergoes heat treatment and finishing depending on the application.

 Typical applications for laser melting technology: